marklcrns/my-zettelkasten/index.md

 [Zettlekasten](https://en.wikipedia.org/wiki/Zettelkasten) inspired by Niklas Luhmann, powered by [neuron](https://github.com/srid/neuron).

-Check out the [Impulse](/impulse.html) page for the list of all my zettels in.
+Check out the [Impulse](/impulse.html) page for the list of all my zettels in folgezettel clusters.

 <br>